-Short Story – The late American singer, actress, dancer, cabaret star, stand-up comedienne, highly known for her highly distinctive style was diagnosed with colon cancer in 2006.
+Short Story – The late American singer, actress, dancer, cabaret star, and stand-up comedienne, highly known for her highly distinctive style, was diagnosed with colon cancer in 2006.
 A doctor’s visit for carpal tunnel revealed she was anemic, a symptom that can be associated with colon cancer.

 Eartha Kitt never had a colonoscopy or endoscopy prior to her concerns for severe joint pain and carpal tunnel, which led to the testing to discover her cancer.